contolini/make-it-pop/README.md

-Make-It-Pop
+Make It Pop
 ===========

-Data Visualization for the 2012 Brand New Conference in NYC
+A Twitter visualization for the 2012 Brand New Conference after party in NYC